gshraddha17/Google_Girl_Hackathon/README.md

 ### Process:

 1. Create a Flask application instance and set the template folder path.
-This will use both OpenWeatherMap API and the Weather Model we trained earlier.
+This will use both OpenWeatherMap API and the Weather Model I trained to give weather summary.
-2. Define a function generate_and_save_plot to generate and save the weather plot using Matplotlib and Seaborn.
+3. Define a function generate_and_save_plot to generate and save the weather plot using Matplotlib and Seaborn.
-3. Define the route '/' to render the index template.Define the route '/weather' to handle the weather form submission.
+4. Define the route '/' to render the index template.Define the route '/weather' to handle the weather form submission.
-4. Retrieve the city and country from the form and get the current date.
+5. Retrieve the city and country from the form and get the current date.
-5. Create a DataFrame from the weather information and manipulate it.
+6. Create a DataFrame from the weather information and manipulate it.
-6. Start a separate thread to generate and save the weather plot.
+7. Start a separate thread to generate and save the weather plot.
-7. Render the weather template and pass the graph path as a parameter.
+8. Render the weather template and pass the graph path as a parameter.
-8. Run the Flask application if the script is executed directly.
+9. Run the Flask application if the script is executed directly.
-9. The matplotlib.use('Agg') statement sets the backend of Matplotlib to Agg for plotting without a display.
+10. The matplotlib.use('Agg') statement sets the backend of Matplotlib to Agg for plotting without a display.

 ### Flowchart: